Click for Life Coaching HOME

 One of the reasons it's not easy is a thing called state bound consciousness.
 It means we find ourselves pushed into a frame of mind by our surroundings.
 When you're at work, there is the smell of the carpets and the coffee, the sight of the office, charts, colleagues, the sound of the phones ringing, and so on - all of this tells your brain "Hah!
 I'm at work, so I must do worky things".

-And when you get home, you get another set of sensory queues which tell you you're at home, but more importantly, tell you to be the you you are when you're there.
+And when you get home, you get another set of sensory cues which tell you you're at home, but more importantly, tell you to be the you you are when you're there.
 When you're in the car - same thing.

 This mechanism is useful - we can load in the right program to behave appropriately with little conscious effort.
 But it has a down side.
 This behavioural stickiness - this tendency to do the same stuff - is what we need to defeat if we are going to bring change into your life.